allegroai/clearml-docs/docs/getting_started/video_tutorials/pipelines_from_tasks.md

 Now we do the same for the final step.
 However, remember the empty hyperparameters we saw before?
 We still have to overwrite these.
 We can use the `parameter_override` argument to do just that.

-For example we can tell the first step to use the global pipeline parameter raw data url like so.
+For example, we can tell the first step to use the global pipeline parameter raw data url like so.
 But we can also reference output artifacts from a previous step by using its name and we can of course also just overwrite a parameter with a normal value.
 Finally, we can even pass along the unique task ID of a previous step, so you can get the task object based on that ID and access anything and everything within that task.

 And that’s it!
 We now have our first pipeline!